LostByteSoft/Debian-10/README.md

 sudo apt upgrade &&
 exit

+"iso usb sdc.sh" is an partial GUI to create bootable usb stick, it write to SDC !!!

 Debian 10 junk remover.
 Sh script to remove junk or bloatware softwares.

 Just run .sh file and remove bloatwares.